aisingapore/PeekingDuck/docs/source/use_cases/face_mask_detection.md

 **Face Mask Detection**

 We use an open source object detection model known as [Yolov4](https://arxiv.org/abs/2004.10934) and its smaller and faster variant known as Yolov4-tiny to identify the bounding boxes of human faces with and without face masks.
-This allows the application to identify the class (no_mask =0; mask = 1) and the location of faces in the video feed.
-The location is returned as two (x, y) coordinates in the form [x1, y1, x2, y2], where (x1, y1) is the top-left corner of the bounding box, and (x2, y2) is the bottom-right.
+This allows the application to identify the locations of faces and their corresponding classes (no_mask = 0 or mask = 1) in a video feed.
+Each of these locations are represented as a pair of (x, y) coordinates in the form [x1, y1, x2, y2], where (x1, y1) is the top-left corner of the bounding box, and (x2, y2) is the bottom-right.
 These are used to form the bounding box of each human face detected.

-For more information in how adjust the yolo face node, checkout the [Yolo face configurable parameters](/peekingduck.pipeline.nodes.model.yolo_face.Node).
+The yolo face node detects human faces with and without face masks using the Yolov4-tiny model by default.
+The classes are differentiated by the labels and the colours of the bounding boxes when multiple faces are detected.
+For more information on how adjust the yolo face node, checkout the [Yolo face configurable parameters](/peekingduck.pipeline.nodes.model.yolo_face.Node).

 ## Nodes Used